PDSW’s work with dancers, choreographers and companies during Covid 19

 We’re staying in touch with our Resident, Supported and Visiting Companies by phone and email and welcome conversations with other dancers and choreographers who’d like to check in about the situation or to talk through the questions we all have about what the future may look like.
 We’re happy to share our thinking on that.

 We have made new partnerships with choreographers through the crisis where we have been able to provide a distribution platform for their digital work – sometimes they have contacted us and sometimes we have contacted them.
 They include : Vincent Dance Theatre, Neon Dance, StopGap and Lea Anderson.

-The Artists’ Newsletter goes out every other week featuring news, ongoing support and future opportunities for touring dancers and companies focussing particularly on the South West England region.
+The Artists’ Newsletter goes out every month featuring news, ongoing support and future opportunities for touring dancers and companies focussing particularly on the South West England region.

 Do subscribe to it lower down on this page or email email@example.com if you have something you’d like to include.